johndangerstorey/mollusk/v1_contracts/README.md

 Follow this instructions to deploy a new DAO:

-1. Edit `buidler.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
+1. Edit `hardhat.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
 2. Edit `deployment-params.js`, setting your desired deployment parameters.
-3. Run `npx buidler mollusk-deploy --network mainnet`
+3. Run `npx hardhat mollusk-deploy --network mainnet`
-4. Edit `buidler.config.js`, setting the address of the DAO in `networks.mainnet.deployedContracts.mollusk`.
+4. Edit `hardhat.config.js`, setting the address of the DAO in `networks.mainnet.deployedContracts.mollusk`.

 #### Deploying a new Pool

 Follow this instructions to deploy a new Pool:

-1. Edit `buidler.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
+1. Edit `hardhat.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
-2. Make sure you have the right address in `buidler.config.js`'s `networks.mainnet.deployedContracts.mollusk` field.
+2. Make sure you have the right address in `hardhat.config.js`'s `networks.mainnet.deployedContracts.mollusk` field.
-3. Run `npx buidler pool-deploy --network mainnet --shares <shares> --tokens <tokens>` with the initial amount of tokens you want to donate to the pool, and how many shares you want in return.
+3. Run `npx hardhat pool-deploy --network mainnet --shares <shares> --tokens <tokens>` with the initial amount of tokens you want to donate to the pool, and how many shares you want in return.

 ### Interacting with the smart contracts

 This project has tasks to work with DAOs and Pools.
 To use them, you should first follow this instructions:

-1. Edit `buidler.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
+1. Edit `hardhat.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
-2. Make sure you have the right address in `buidler.config.js`'s `networks.mainnet.deployedContracts.mollusk` field.
+2. Make sure you have the right address in `hardhat.config.js`'s `networks.mainnet.deployedContracts.mollusk` field.
-3. If you want to use a Pool, make sure you have the right address in `buidler.config.js`'s `networks.mainnet.deployedContracts.pool` field.
+3. If you want to use a Pool, make sure you have the right address in `hardhat.config.js`'s `networks.mainnet.deployedContracts.pool` field.

-After following those instructions, you can run `npx buidler` to get a list with all the tasks:
+After following those instructions, you can run `npx hardhat` to get a list with all the tasks:

 ```
-$ npx buidler
+$ npx hardhat
 AVAILABLE TASKS:

   clean                         Clears the cache and deletes all artifacts
   compile                       Compiles the entire project, building all artifacts
-  console                       Opens a buidler console
+  console                       Opens a hardhat console
   flatten                       Flattens and prints all contracts and their dependencies
   help                          Prints this message
   mollusk-deploy                 Deploys a new instance of the Mollusk DAO